rouplex/rouplex-niossl/README.md

 Using this library you cut down considerably in complexity and development time since we have done the heavy lifting and the due diligence to make it completely compatible with the existing one for the plain channels.
-As an example, an existing application which is using ServerSocketChannel with a Selector for their communications, would be turned into a secure one, by simply replacing:
+As an example, an existing application which is using SocketChannel with a Selector for their communications, would be turned into a secure one, by simply replacing:

     Selector selector = Selector.open();
     SocketChannel socketChannel = SocketChannel.open();